jweisman/eca-components/docs/auto-complete.md

 ![Auto-Complete](./screenshots/auto-complete-data.png)

-There are two options for eager loading: built-in and custom.
+There are two methods for eager loading: built-in and custom.
 The built-in method uses the Alma APIs and standard paging mechanism to retrieve all the options.
-The custom allows you to handle the API calls and provide the data to the component.
+The custom method allows you to handle the API calls and provide the data to the component.

-To use **built-in** loading, simply provide the URL of the relevant Alma API:
+To use the **built-in** method, simply provide the URL of the relevant Alma API:
 ```html
 <eca-auto-complete
   [data]='{ request: "/conf/libraries" }'